 “Maybe another time.”

-Prophet hadn’t expect the plea to work, as none of his prior one had either, but he wasn’t deterred.
+Prophet hadn’t expect the plea to work, none of his prior one had either, but he wasn’t deterred.
 He would find the means to persuade his invaluable friend in time.
-From his pocket he pulled a small leather-bound book embossed with the outline of an angular black hourglass with a red-sand triangle in the bottom half, content to study and prepare for the next stage of the prophecy.
+From his pocket he pulled a small leather-bound book embossed with the outline of an angular black hourglass with a red-sand triangle in the bottom half, content to study its text and prepare for the next stage of the prophecy.

 David could hear the two women waiting in line over the shrill, frothy gurgling of steaming milk as he prepared another latte.